Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Evaluation

 \subsection{End-to-end Results}

-We now demonstrate that \sys speeds up LLM decoding in the on-chip setting by up $4.04\times$ on an A100 GPU, and up to $9.96\times$ with offloading on an L40 GPU.
+We now demonstrate that \sys speeds up LLM decoding in the on-device setting by up $4.04\times$ on an A100 GPU, and up to $9.5\times$ with offloading on an L40 GPU.

 \paragraph{Setup.} Our experiments are based on Llama and Vicuna models.
-For the on-chip setting, we use JackFram/Llama-68m (JF68m)~\cite{miao2023specinfer} and princeton-nlp/Sheared-Llama-1.3B (SL1.3B)~\cite{xia2023sheared} as the draft models, and Llama2-7B~\cite{touvron2023llama}, Llama2-13B, and Vicuna-33B~\cite{vicuna2023} as the target models.
-For the offloading setting, we use Llama2-7B as the draft model and Llama2-70B as the target model.
-We evaluate our results on C4(en)~\cite{2019t5} validation dataset, OpenWebText~\cite{Gokaslan2019OpenWeb} and CNN DailyMail~\cite{see-etal-2017-get}.
-For each experiment, we use 200 examples to measure the acceptance rate vector (mentioned in~\Cref{sec:method_tree_construct}) and sample another 200 examples for evaluation (100 for offloading).
-The prompt length and generation length are both set to 128 tokens.
-We evaluate \sys on different hardware including on-chip experiments on L40 and A100 GPUs, as well as offloading experiments on an L40 GPU.
-We also compare \sys with SpecInfer~\cite{miao2023specinfer} with $5\times8$ trees (5 independent sequences of length 8, the tree structure used in~\cite{miao2023specinfer} for batch size 1) and $8\times8$ trees for the on-chip setting, and $16\times48$ trees for the offloading setting.
+For the on-device setting, we use JackFram/Llama-68m (JF68m)~\cite{miao2023specinfer} and princeton-nlp/Sheared-Llama-1.3B (SL1.3B)~\cite{xia2023sheared} as the draft models, and Llama2-7B~\cite{touvron2023llama}, Llama2-13B, and Vicuna-33B~\cite{vicuna2023} as the target models.
+For the offloading setting, we use Llama2-7B-chat/Llama3-8B-Instruct as the draft model and Llama2-70B-chat/Llama3-70B-Instruct as the target model.
+We evaluate our results on C4(en)~\cite{2019t5} validation dataset, OpenWebText~\cite{Gokaslan2019OpenWeb}, CNN DailyMail~\cite{see-etal-2017-get} and MT Bench~\cite{zheng2023judging}.
+In each experiment, we use 200 examples to measure the acceptance rate vector (mentioned in~\Cref{sec:method_tree_construct}) and sample another 200 examples for evaluation (50 for offloading).
+The prompt length and generation length are both set to 128 tokens except MT Bench.
+We evaluate \sys on different hardware including on-device experiments on L40 and A100(-PCIE 80GB) GPUs, as well as offloading experiments on an L40 GPU (with PCIE4).
+We also compare \sys with SpecInfer~\cite{miao2023specinfer} with $5\times8$ trees (5 independent sequences of length 8, the tree structure used in~\cite{miao2023specinfer} for batch size 1) for the on-device setting, and $16\times48$ trees for the offloading setting.

 \paragraph{Implementation Details.} We implement the draft and target models using Transformers~\cite{wolf2019huggingface}.
 Because we determine the optimal tree structure in advance, we are able to use PyTorch CUDA graphs~\cite{cuda,paszke2019pytorch} to reduce the overhead of kernel launching during speculative decoding.
 To accelerate sampling without replacement---which is not efficient in PyTorch 2.1~\cite{paszke2019pytorch}---we use the exponential-sort algorithm~\cite{vieira2014gumbel}, combined with PyTorch CUDA graphs~\cite{cuda,paszke2019pytorch}.
-For offloading setting, we implemented an offloading system as a baseline, which can also support tree verification for speculative decoding.
-The latency of our offloading system is 5.6 s/token, matching the inference speed of the state-of-the-art (DeepSpeed-Zero-Inference~\cite{aminabadi2022deepspeed}), which is 5.5 s/token.
+For offloading setting, we used an DeepSpeed-Zero-Inference~\cite{aminabadi2022deepspeed} as baseline, which is 5.7 s/token.